tuo/tuo.github.io/_posts/2015-01-11-gpuimage-movie-writer--merging-all-audio-tracks-from-multiple-movies.md

 I help someone could give some suggestions to make this library even better :)

-All code and examples are available on github: [GPUImageMultpileAudioTracksMerge](https://github.com/tuo/GPUImageMultpileAudioTracksMerge)
+All code and examples(which covers all cases: no audio track, one audio track, all audio tracks) are available on github: [GPUImageMultpileAudioTracksMerge](https://github.com/tuo/GPUImageMultpileAudioTracksMerge)

 And GPUImage changes are available on github also: [added support for merging all audio tracks from multiple movies](https://github.com/tuo/GPUImage/commit/4a3be64c6f1c0a44316045b71d70dd1714baa70c), you should be easy to get this pull request.